Tools Reference

 Permanently deletes a listener and all its keyword queries.
 The AI client will always ask for explicit confirmation before calling this tool.

 Use when: You want to remove a listener and stop monitoring its topic entirely.
-This cannot be undone — historical mentions are preserved, but the listener and its queries are gone.
+This cannot be undone, though historical mentions are preserved even after the listener and its queries are gone.

 snitchfeed_delete_listener_query

 Permanently removes a single keyword query from a listener.
 The AI client will always ask for explicit confirmation before calling this tool.
-A listener must retain at least one query — to delete the last one, delete the listener itself.
+A listener must retain at least one keyword query or tracked author, so deleting the last query is only allowed when tracked profiles remain; otherwise delete the listener itself.

 Use when: You want to narrow an existing listener's scope by removing one of its keyword rules without affecting the others.